sarahciston/codingcare/posts/guide.md

 >>annatito, Critical Code Studies Working Group 2022
 >>"highlight mistakes just as much as successes rather than hide them it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up."
 >>annatito, Critical Code Studies Working Group 2022

+>>"the prospect of a language that is both hidden and alien to me haunts my work on the net.
+Like most prejudices, it is born out of fear.
+I am afraid of what lies buried within the under text"
+>Jessica Loseby, "Code Scares Me"

 ### value processes as much as, or more than, outcomes[^amb]